untitle4/tp/docs/UserGuide.md

 Example Output:

 `Noted.
-I've removed this task:`
+I've removed this test:`

     [TEST] [NOT DONE] Math test from 3rd October 2020, 01:00 pm to 3rd October 2020, 02:00 pm

-`Now you have 0 task in the list.`
+`Now you have 0 tests in the list.`

 <br />
 <br />